Skip to content

 Implementation

 Our music curriculum at Kemball is progressive and ambitious to ensure all pupils achieve their potential.
 We have a ‘can do’ attitude to music and all pupils achieve music making individually and within their group.
-Kemball has a music specialist who teaches all the pupils during the year and supports class staff to lead their own music sessions, so ensuring skills are delivered and taught weekly.
+Kemball has a music specialist who teaches all the pupils during the year and supports class staff to lead their own music sessions.

 Choir is run weekly, open to all pupils in the school.
-Pupils perform in school music concerts, open to the wider school and parents, as well as at Lichfield Cathedral as part of Music Share.
+Pupils perform in school music concerts, open to the wider school and parents, as well as at Lichfield Cathedral as part of Music Share and at venues in the community.

 Through a school wide cultural studies week in the summer term, pupils focus on traditional and modern music from the country we are studying.
-This involves listening to live and recorded music and workshops to create their own music based on the country.
+This involves listening to live and recorded music and workshops to create their own music.

-Pupils take part in external projects led by outside agencies such as Music Share, Manchester Camerata and the English National Opera ‘Finish this...‘ composition project.
+Pupils take part in external projects led by outside agencies such as Music Share and the English National Opera ‘Finish this...‘ composition project whenever possible.

 External performers are invited into school, to give the pupils extra musical experiences whenever possible and appropriate.